The Man from Toronto (1933 film): Production

 Production began in July 1932.
 The film was shot at Islington Studios and on location at Amberley in Sussex.
-It was based on a play by Douglas Murray.
 The film's art direction was by Alex Vetchinsky.

 Critical reception

+Kine Weekly wrote: "A simple, piquant, romantic comedy, adapted from the stage success, refreshingly English in its sentiments, humour, and picturesque countryside environment.
+There are no fireworks, but the picture nevertheless holds its audience and thoroughly entertains them through its clever characterisation – the types are excellent – its homely shrewd directorial touches, fine photography, and delightful atmosphere."

+The Daily Film Renter wrote: "Jessie Matthews sets the seal on her previous screen work by turning in delightful performance, neatly blending high spirits, broad comedy and romance.
+Fred Kerr's testy lawyer portrayal is big hit.
+Magnificent shots of English countryside and picturesque cottage locale form principal backgrounds for mirth-provoking incidents which culminate in burlesque village pageant on elaborate lines.
+Sure fire attraction for any house."

 TV Guide gave the film two out of five stars, calling it "A little charmer," and concluded that, "Kerr, as the lawyer, does his best to pair the two off and carries the weight of the picture while doing so."